-Here is a workout plan for women that are beginners and want to train at home.
+Here is a workout plan for beginner women who want to train at home.
 It tells you everything: what exercises, when to do them and how often.

 - Never skip your warm-up or your stretching after a workout.
 Your warm-up should last 5-10 minutes and your stretching should also be about 5-10 minutes long.